-- a.1.
-That waste management systems need to be provided that are of an appropriate size and type to accommodate present and future requirements, and facilitate, encourage and promote reduction, reuse and recycling objectives.
-Planning authorities should consider the implications of development and land use patterns on waste generation, management and diversion. - b.2.
-To utilize integrated waste management in cooperation with York Region, such as enhanced waste reduction, composting, recycling initiatives, construction material recycling and other initiatives. - e.3.
-To work with York Region and other local municipalities to implement the Joint Waste Diversion Strategy. - d.4.
-That new public and private waste management systems shall be located and designed in accordance with provincial legislation and standards. - e.5.
-That new private waste disposal facilities will require an amendment to this Plan. - To encourage programs to promote public awareness of waste issues, innovative approaches to waste reduction and a better understanding of the environmental effects of waste. - g.7.
-To encourage local businesses and institutions to become involved in the development and operation of innovative methods of reducing or diverting waste that they generate. - h.8.
-To require three stream waste management to be provided as part of development for multi-residential, employment, commercial and institutional uses. - i-9.
+- 1. That waste management systems need to be provided that are of an appropriate size and type to accommodate present and future requirements, and facilitate, encourage and promote reduction, reuse and recycling objectives. - 2.
+To utilize integrated waste management in cooperation with York Region, such as enhanced waste reduction, composting, recycling initiatives, construction material recycling and other initiatives. - To work with York Region and other local municipalities to implement the Joint Waste Diversion Strategy. - 4.
+That new public and private waste management systems shall be located and designed in accordance with provincial legislation and standards. - 5.
+That new private waste disposal facilities will require an amendment to this Plan. - 6.
+To encourage programs to promote public awareness of waste issues, innovative approaches to waste reduction and a better understanding of the environmental effects of waste. - 7.
+To encourage local businesses and institutions to become involved in the development and operation of innovative methods of reducing or diverting waste that they generate. - 8.
+To require three stream waste management to be provided as part of development for multi-residential, employment, commercial and institutional uses. - 9.
 To prepare a waste management strategy to address issues related to the disposal of solid waste, septage and road snow wastes.
-This strategy may also address recycling, reuse, compost, site closures, and the development of plans and adequate financial reserves for long-term sustainability of waste management systems. - That proposals that value waste as a resource, for reclamation of raw materials, for fuel or energy production will be generally supported by the Township, subject to the policies of this Plan.
+This strategy may also address recycling, reuse, compost, site closures, and the development of plans and adequate financial reserves for long-term sustainability of waste management systems. - 10.
+That proposals that value waste as a resource, for reclamation of raw materials, for fuel or energy production will be generally supported by the Township, subject to the policies of this Plan.